 It asks most of the questions that we would ask, when interviewing prospective clients.
 Of course, every business is different, and approaches a project from a different angle – but this template is relatively flexible, and gives us a grounding.

 If you are producing your own Digital Performance Brief, then try to cover as many of these points as possible.
 It’s important to be candid if you’re at an early stage of “digital maturity” – and also where there are gaps in your strategy or measurement.

-- Do you have a clear digital strategy document?
-Is it written down?
+- Do you have a clear marketing plan?

 - Are you currently working with an agency, or agencies?

 - What input will they have in the project you’re looking to begin?

 - What would govern your choice of agency?